-1. Insert a snap gauge 1/2 way down into each valve guide bore; then remove the gauge and measure it with a micrometer.
+1. Insert a suitable bore gauge 1/2 way into each valve guide bore and record the measurement.
 2. Acceptable inside diameter range must be within specifications.
 3. If a valve guide is out of tolerance, it must be replaced.